Statistical properties of dynamics. Introduction to the functional analytic approach

 and thus, finally,

 in $C^{1}$. \end{proof}

-Since we have obtained the existence of the operator $\hat{L} :C^{2}\rightarrow W^{1,1}$, and we know that $T_{0}$ has spectral gap and then exponential contraction on the space of zero average $W^{1,1}$ densities.
-By Theorem \ref{wlr} with Remark \ref{lr3} (recall that Assumption 3)\ of Theorem \ref{wlr} is implied by Proposition \ref{lip} \ and Assumption 1) is trivial for this family of maps) we get
+We remark that the $C^{1}$ convergence implies the convergence in the $ W^{1,1}$ topology.
+Since we have obtained the existence of the operator $ \dot{L}:C^{2}\rightarrow W^{1,1}$, we know that $T_{0}$ has spectral gap and then exponential contraction on the space of zero average $W^{1,1}$ densities, since the assumption of \ Theorem \ref{LR} \ have been verified in the last paragraph before Section \ref{lrex} we can apply the theorem and get